ENUSAU

 Community partnerships across the globe

-At the Q5 Foundation, we are proud to support impactful charities across the globe, reflecting the values of our teams and local communities.
-From tackling mental health with NAMI in New York to fighting homelessness with The Big Issue and Llamau in the UK, our partnerships address critical challenges.
-We support education through the Leeds Learning Alliance, food security with the Houston Food Bank, and entrepreneurship with Arab Women Entrepreneurs in the Middle East.
+The Q5 Foundation proudly supports impactful charities across the globe that reflect the values of our teams and local communities.
+These include tackling mental health with NAMI in New York to fighting homelessness with The Big Issue and Llamau in the UK, our partnerships address critical challenges.
+We also support education through Leeds Learning Alliance, food security with the Houston Food Bank, and entrepreneurship.
 In Australia, we’re proud to partner with the Usman Khawaja Foundation to foster opportunities for underserved communities.

 Case studies